Diego-Guz/Diego-Guz.github.io/_pages/teaching.md

 **Role**: Course Grader
 **Duration**: Mar.
 2025 – Jun.
 2025

-- Provided grading support and feedback on student assignments.
+- Graded and provided constructive feedback on roughly **125 assignments** at a time
-- Taught information visualization techniques for approximately **50 students** through regular office hours.
+- Taught information visualization techniques for approximately **50 students** through regular office hours
-- Collaborated on continuous updates and enhancements to course materials.
+- Collaborated on continuous updates and enhancements to course materials

 ---